Orthodontic Work

 Is orthodontic work CRA eligible?

 Yes.
-Orthodontic work is a dental service under paragraph 118.2(2)(a), and fees paid to a licensed dentist or orthodontist for braces, aligners, retainers, and related treatment qualify as METC eligible expenses.
+Orthodontic work qualifies as a dental service under paragraph 118.2(2)(a) of the Income Tax Act.
+Fees paid to a licensed dentist or orthodontist for braces, aligners, retainers, and related treatment are eligible.

 Can I claim orthodontic work through my HSA?